NokIkNick/SP2-WorkshopAPI-09-04-24/README.md

 - Nicklas Waldemar Seier Winther | email: cph-nw89@cphbusiness.dk

 ## Description:
+A custom made API, created to be implemented into applications that wishes to manage events and workshops.
+The API comes with built in security, in the form of secured routing, encrypted user data and JWT tokens.

 ## EER DIAGRAM:
 <img src="/SP2-WorkshopAPI/src/main/java/groupone/images/event.png" width="600" alt="EER Diagram">

+## Technical Requirements:

+    JPA
+    JPQL
+    Maven
+    JDK 17^
+    JUnit 5
+    Docker
+    PostgresSQL 42.7.3^
+    pgAdmin
+    Lombok
+    Javalin 5.5.0^
+    Jackson-databind 2.15.0^
+    Jackson-datatype 2.13.0^
+    Hibernate 6.2.4^
+    RestAssured 5.3.2^
+    Hamcrest-library 1.3^
+    Nimbus-jose-jwt 9.0.1^
+    jbcrypt 0.4^

 ## API DOCUMENTATION:
+### Scroll to the right to see the rest of the table:

 <table>
 <tr>
 <th>HTTP Method</th>